Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 Overview

-While categorized in with the baby power feeders the Powermatic PF-33-Jr almost ages out of the group into the standard power feeder category.
+While categorized with the baby power feeders, the Powermatic PF-33-Jr almost ages out of the group into the standard power feeder category.

-However, because it weighs in at a manageable 71 pounds (vs 134 for the PF-33) it is great for solo installation and removal on a table saw.
+However, because it weighs in at a manageable 71 pounds (vs. 134 for the PF-33), it is excellent for solo installation and removal on a table saw.

 Key Features